Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Discussion on Unbalanced dataset

 As claimed above, this theorem can be used to recover $V_M$ from $V_{M'}$.
-Please don't hesitate to ask us any questions during the author-reviewer response period if any part of this derivation is unclear.

-As stated in our comment above, the artificial addition of a reset button as above makes it possible to generate a dataset which satisfies our dataset balance assumption from any MDP.
+Consequently, the artificial addition of a reset button as above makes it possible to generate a dataset which satisfies our dataset balance assumption from any MDP.